UACER: An Uncertainty-Adaptive Critic Ensemble Framework for Robust Adversarial Reinforcement Learning: Introduction

-\begin{itemize} \item[1)] We develop a novel uncertainty-aware critic ensemble method for robust adversarial reinforcement learning (called UACER), which achieves more stable and accurate Q-value estimation through employing multiple base critic predictors.
+The contributions of this article are summarized as follows. \begin{itemize} \item[1)] We propose a novel critic ensemble method for robust adversarial reinforcement learning, called UACER, which achieves more stable and accurate Q-value estimation by employing multiple base critic predictors.

-\item[2)] We design a TDU function, a principled decision strategy to combine Q-value predictions from multiple critics.
-This mechanism dynamically balances exploration and exploitation while maintaining stable policy updates throughout the training process.
+\item[2)] We introduce the TDU function, a principled decision strategy for adaptively combining Q-value predictions from multiple critics for policy optimization.
+This mechanism dynamically balances exploration and exploitation while ensuring stable policy updates throughout the training process.

-\item[3)] Quantitative experimental results on several complex MuJoCo problems demonstrate that UACER performs consistently better than state-of-the-art methods, including QARL and related baselines, in terms of overall performance, stability, and efficiency. \end{itemize}
+\item[3)] Quantitative experimental results on several complex MuJoCo tasks demonstrate that UACER consistently outperforms state-of-the-art methods, including QARL and related baselines, in terms of overall performance, stability, and efficiency. \end{itemize}